A0 is a paper size that is typically used for technical drawings and posters.

 Resolution needed to print an A0 size picture

 - At 300 ppi (pixels per inch) the image needs to be 9933 x 14043 pixels.
-This is the required resolution for quality offset printing that will be viewed from a short distance (such as books, brochures, magazines, calenders,…).
-For photos it is also the optimum resolution but a somewhat lower pixel count (200 to 220 dpi) is acceptable for great looking photographs.
+This is the required resolution for quality offset printing that will be viewed from a short distance (such as books, brochures, magazines, calendars,…).
+For photos, it is also the optimum resolution but a somewhat lower pixel count (200 to 220 dpi) is acceptable for great-looking photographs.

 - At 150 ppi the image needs to be 4967 x 7022 pixels.
 This is the minimum resolution for newspapers or posters viewed from a fairly short distance.

-A digital camera with decent image quality and a resolution of 24 megapixel or more can be used to print high quality A0 size pictures.
-Since such posters are usually viewed from a larger distance a 20 megapixel camera will still offer excellent quality and 16 megapixels will be considered good by most people.
+A digital camera with decent image quality and a resolution of 24 megapixels or more can be used to print high-quality A0 size pictures.
+Since such posters are usually viewed from a larger distance a 20-megapixel camera will still offer excellent quality and 16 megapixels will be considered good by most people.

 The American alternative to A0 is the ANSI E-size, which is part of the ANSI/ASME Y14.1 standard.
 It measures 864 × 1118 mm or 34 × 44″.

 An elaborate yet easy to read page on the ISO 216 standard can be found here.